james-stevens/handshake-resolver/README.md

 Where there are TLDs that exist in both Handshake and ICANN, for backwards compatibility, I give preference to the ICANN one.

+## ROOT Zone XFR Support
+This container will also support making the ROOT zone available by XFR (AXFR / IXFR) to anybody who asks.
+This is a new fewature in v1.1

+# handshake-bridge Companion
 This is designed to pair with my `handshake-bridge` repo which maintains the merged & signed ROOT zone for this resolver service.
 If you run `handshake-bridge` yourself, you can choose whether to give preference to Handshake or ICANN TLDs.
 This only affects those